Skip to main content

 VPO vs. privacy consultant: what's the difference?

+A one-time consultant helps you produce a deliverable.
 A VPO helps you build a repeatable system and keeps it alive month after month.
 That continuity is the key difference.

 What you get from a VPO (deliverables you can actually use)

-A good vPO engagement should produce tangible outputs, such as:
+A good VPO engagement should produce tangible outputs, such as:

 • A privacy program roadmap with clear priorities and owners